stephenchung27/interviews/README.md

 ## Miscellaneous Tips

 - **Do your due diligence and research your company.**
-    - A lot of companies have their own list of problems that they pull from (Bloomberg).
-A company-specific list of problems is available through LeetCode premium.
-However, keep in mind this does not guarantee that the problems they ask during the interview will come from this list.
+    - A lot of companies have their own list of problems that they pull from (E.g. Bloomberg).
+Company-specific lists of problems are available through LeetCode premium.
+Keep in mind this does not guarantee that the problems they ask during the interview will come from this list.
 The list serves only as a suggestion, and they are not required to ask from that list.
-    - Some companies have very specific traits that they look for during the behavioral part (Amazon and their Leadership Principles).
+    - Some companies have very specific traits that they look for during the behavioral part (E.g. Amazon and their Leadership Principles).
 They are usually available online.
-Molding your answers to reflect these traits is advantageous and sometimes even obligatory since every candidate would be dointhe same.
+Molding your answers to reflect these traits is advantageous and oftentimes obligatory since every candidate would be doing the same.
 - Teach new students and practice explaining concepts.
+This is also a good way to boost your confidence.
 You might even learn a few things from them.
 - Apply and interview everywhere, even to non-Big N companies.
-Use the interviews as practice and it will improve your confidence and help you become less anxious in an interviewing environment.
+Use the interviews as practice and it will help you become less anxious at the interviews that matter.
 - Participate in Alvin's Fight Club that occurs every Sunday.
 - Schedule mock behavioral/technical interviews with your career coach.
-They are extremely effective as they will go harder on you than your friends.
+They are very effective as they will go harder on you than your friends.
 - Improve your typing speed/accuracy.
 Most coding challenges are timed and typing speed/accuracy is crucial.
-Additionally, many Big N companies now allow you to use a laptop instead of a whiteboard so this can help shave additional time.
+Additionally, many Big N companies now allow you to use a laptop instead of a whiteboard so this can help shave additional time during a problem.
 - Carry your textbook around and read it during your commute.
 Live and breathe algorithms!
 - Be confident, in your skills and your personality.
 App Academy does a better job at filtering people than you think!